EOP-OMB/payment-accuracy/website/pages/programs/sba-7-a-loan-guarantees-purchases.md

       or their family
     Value: '11.057346'
 - Actions_Taken:
+  - Action_Taken: Planned
+    Action_Type: Training
+    Completion_Date: FY2025
+    Description_Action_Taken: 'At this writing, SBA is in the process of issuing additional revisions to the 7(a) Servicing and Liquidation SOP.
+SBA plans to provide training to staff and lenders on the revised SOP.

+      SBA will  also provide internal training for purchase processors, reviewers, and approvers to determine proper recommendation of guaranty purchase or denial: ensuring that borrower and loan eligibility requirements are met; ensuring that liquidation expenses are appropriate and/or approved, verifying the documentation and accuracy of calculations, ensuring that documentation for account reconciliation is complete, and verifying the proper use of proceeds and reviewing expenses for eligibility of reimbursement.'
+    Mitigation_Strategy: app3_1
   - Action_Taken: Not Completed
     Action_Type: Training
     Completion_Date: The corrective action was not fully completed this reporting